 “If we give our children sound self-love, they will be able to deal with whatever life puts before them.” ― bell hooks

 Whether you’ve done harm or stood by when someone else did harm, you can self- connect and hold yourself gently in spite of your shortcomings.
-As soon as possible you can turn your attention to the person impacted by the hurtful behavior.
+As soon as possible, turn your attention to the person impacted by the hurtful behavior.
 You can always come back later to do your inner work to change your behavior, including:

 - Look inside and self-empathize with the pain and shame that arises when you do harm.